What a contested election means for the economy — and your wallet

 “People need this unemployment money now.
 I’ve never had to live like this before.
 I’ve always been good with money, but you can’t survive on this,” said Ronnie Lauth, 24, an actor and barista in New York City who has not been able to find another job.

-Lauth is surviving on $300 a week in unemployment benefits and charity from his roommates, who buy him food because they still have jobs.
+Lauth is surviving on $300 a week in unemployment benefits, but that barely covers rent.
+His roommates who still have jobs have been buying him food.

 All of this sets up an anxious situation for many Americans this winter.